-(b) Landscape categories:
+(b) Basic landscape categories:

 - Which are the landscape terms in the language?
-You are likely to have documented much of this lexicon already, but try to expand it and make it as exhaustive as possible. - Which are the structural characteristics of landscape terms?
-For example, are they underived (monomorphemic, unanalyzable, simplex etc.) or derived in some way?
-Do they behave structurally like other nouns in the language? - What do these landscape terms really denote?
+You are likely to have documented much of this vocabulary already, but try to expand it and make it as exhaustive as possible.
+Which are their structural characteristics?
+For example, are they basic (monomorphemic, unanalysable, simplex etc.) or derived in some way? - What do these landscape terms really denote?
 Try to define the meaning of terms in as much detail as possible.
 Can speakers elaborate on the extent/delimitation of entities denoted by landscape terms?
 Be careful to probe if size, shape, colour or any other characteristics of landscape entities are encoded in categories.
 Ask consultants to describe and delimit geographical features in situ and/or from photos.
-It may be a good idea to ask several consultants to define/delimit the same individual landscape feature (e.g. a particular mountain), and also to compare different individuals of a particular feature.

-Another issue to consider is if meanings of landscape terms refer only to inherent physical features of referents or if distinctions in how people can and/or typically do interact with those referents also play a role.
+It may be a good idea to ask several consultants to define/delimit the same individual landscape feature (e.g., a particular mountain), and also to compare different individuals of a particular feature. - Semantic specifications are often anthropocentric.
+Since linguistic meanings reflect people's ways of thinking and speaking, it is no surprise that meanings of landscape terms may refer not only to inherent physical features of referents, but also to distinctions in how people can and/or typically do interact with those referents.
 The physical characteristics of landscape features determine their affordances for humans, and these affordances are possible candidates for semantic encoding in expressions referring to these features.
 Consider types of water feature (lake, pond, stream, creek).
 Some may afford boating, swimming, particular methods of fishing, while others may not.
-Some landscape features may be defined by their distance from a person when visible (e.g. a mountain can be seen from more than a day's walk away, while perhaps a hill cannot), etc. When thinking about the semantics of landscape terms, try to think not just about the inherent properties of the landscape features, but also about what these features mean for the ways in which people interact with, talk about, and conceive of them.
+Some types of sloped land may afford certain methods of agriculture and not other methods.
+Consider different forest types.
+Some may afford unhindered passage on foot, while others may not.
+Some may yield certain types of forest food (mushrooms, grubs, roots), while others afford different types.
+Some landscape features may be defined by their distance from a person when visible (e.g., a mountain can be seen from more than a day's walk away, while perhaps a hill cannot).
+When thinking about the semantics of landscape terms, try to think not just about the inherent properties of the landscape features, but also about what these features mean for the ways in which people interact with, talk about, and conceive of them.